Microsoft/azure-docs.pt-pt/articles/logic-apps/logic-apps-workflow-actions-triggers.md

 ### <a name="wait-action"></a>Ação de espera

-Essa ação pausa a execução do fluxo de trabalho para o intervalo especificado ou até a hora especificada, mas não ambos.
+Esta ação interrompe a execução do fluxo de trabalho para o intervalo especificado ou até ao tempo especificado, mas não ambos.

 *Intervalo especificado*